 The answer to this question depends on the specific method that your family chooses.
 More direct methods tend to work more quickly (3-7 nights) while more gradual methods take a longer time to come together (2-3 weeks.)

 Oftentimes and regardless of method, working 1:1 with a sleep specialist yields success sooner because we can tailor the process to your baby, control for sleep-adjacent variables, and troubleshoot more quickly in the moment.

 Sleep training is a very personal choice and is not the right one for every family.
 But if sleep is feeling at all unsustainable, please know that you have options.
-Whether you’re making sleep hygiene tweaks, DIY sleep training, or want to work 1:1 with a sleep coach, your baby can sleep well and I would love to help you make it a reality!
+Whether you’re making sleep hygiene tweaks, following a course, or want to work 1:1 with a sleep coach, your baby can sleep well and I would love to help you make it a reality!